 Legal Studies is centred on the interaction between the discipline of law and society.
 This subject considers the legal system that regulates activities and aims to protect the rights of all individuals and balances these with obligations and responsibilities.
 An understanding of legal processes and concepts enables citizens to be informed and better able to constructively question and contribute to the improvement of laws and legal processes.
-Knowledge of the law enables students to have confidence in approaching and accessing the legal system, and provides them with an appreciation of the influences that shape the system.
+Knowledge of the law enables students to have confidence in approaching and accessing the legal system and provides them with an appreciation of the influences that shape the system.
 It empowers students to make constructive judgments and knowledgeable commentaries on the law and its processes from critical perspectives.
 The subject satisfies interest and curiosity as student's question, explore and discuss tensions between changing social values, justice and equitable outcomes.

 - Law: What is it good for?
-An introduction to the legal system - Police to Punishment: The criminal investigation, trial process and sentencing - No win, no fee: An introduction to civil law - Law in a changing society - What are human rights and why do they matter?
+An introduction to the legal system - Police to Punishment: The criminal investigation, trial process and sentencing - No win, no fee: An introduction to civil law - He said, she said: Where does free speech end and defamation begin? - Consumer Protection - The Australian Constitution and Governance - What are human rights and why do they matter?

-The learning experiences deployed in Legal Studies will be crafted in such a way that they enable students to best demonstrate the objectives upon which they will ultimately be judged in this subject.
+The learning experiences in Legal Studies will be crafted in such a way that they enable students to best demonstrate the objectives upon which they will ultimately be judged in this subject.
 The learning experiences, therefore, will entail:

-- Determining key legal issues through the use of primary and/or secondary sources such as legislation, cases, media and expert commentary, - Comprehending key facts, law and concepts associated with the Australian legal system, - Investigating Australian Law through the use of media and databases, - Analyse legal concepts to determine the nature and significance of troublesome legal issues - Synthesise ideas in order to make informed decisions about the suitability of the law, - Make recommendations for changes and reform to the law, - Communicating through essays, research projects and multimodal presentations, and - Reflecting on legal outcomes.
+- Determining key legal issues through the use of primary and/or secondary sources such as legislation, cases, media and expert commentary - Comprehending key facts, law and concepts associated with the Australian legal system - Investigating Australian Law through the use of media and databases - Analysing legal concepts to determine the nature and significance of troublesome legal issues - Synthesising ideas in order to make informed decisions about the suitability of the law - Making recommendations for changes and reform to the law - Communicating through essays, research projects and multimodal presentations - Reflecting on legal outcomes

-Assessment instruments deployed in this course will mirror the assessment techniques and academic skills that students will be expected to replicate in the senior years.
+Assessment instruments in this course will mirror the assessment techniques and academic skills that students will be expected to replicate in the senior years.
 These include: